~Dedicated to my past, present, and future fourth semester students

 At Converse, you get no extra points for memorizing your talk or speaking off notecards vs. reading it off pieces of paper.
 In fact, we urge our students to read.
 I know that sounds “boring,” but I’d rather listen to a good reader vs. someone saying “um” every two seconds or someone who misjudges the time and runs out with four more points left on the outline.
 If you’ve done a lot of teaching/speaking, probably you can pull off speaking from notecards or an outline…but think about what I said above: this is your big presentation in front of your peers and faculty.
 Write out your talk, and read it in a clear, animated (but not crazily so!
 It’s not a performance!), PROFESSIONAL way.
 Double-space the pages, and maybe even use a larger font (if you don’t want to wear your glasses).

 Handouts.
 I love them.
 (Sorry, trees…I try to use recycled paper.)
 What I love about them is that A) if the talk involves reading passages of text, it’s easier for the audience to follow along and feel engaged; and B) this is your chance to begin to learn the lovely realities of where “marketing” meets the literary world…don’t audiences like to take something home?
 Shouldn’t that something have your name on it?
 Speaking of handouts—either put them out on chairs before your talk or ask one of your friends to pass them out as you begin.
 DON’T spend valuable minutes of your craft talk wandering around distributing pieces of paper.
 DO staple them in advance!
 DO have more copies than you think you’ll need.
+DO print them on the nicest paper you can afford if you really want to stand out.

 What to wear?
 Well, I can’t come over to your house to pick something out of your closet—as fun as that would be—and, in theory, you can wear whatever you want.
 But I’ll use this word again: PROFESSIONAL.
 Of all the things you will do in your graduate program and in the writing world to follow, this is probably the time where you want to look your best, where you want to dress up—not in a cocktail dress sort of way, but in a professional sort of way.
 Like a job interview.
 (That said, try not to wear anything so uncomfortable that it will distract you.
 If you can’t stand comfortably for 30 minutes in heels, then good lord, no, don’t wear them—no matter how cute they look.)
 Exude quirky personal style in your reading and your life…but please act professional at your lecture.
 (Men, this may mean a tie and/or a jacket.
 At least it probably means NOT a dirty T-shirt.)